Patch Tuesday

 Patch Tuesday (also known as Update Tuesday) is an unofficial term used to refer to when Microsoft, Adobe, Oracle and others regularly release software patches for their software products.
 It is widely referred to in this way by the industry.
 Microsoft formalized Patch Tuesday in October 2003.
 Patch Tuesday is known within Microsoft also as the "B" release, to distinguish it from the "C" and "D" releases that occur in the third and fourth weeks of the month, respectively.

-Patch Tuesday occurs on the second Tuesday of each month in North America.
+Patch Tuesday occurs on the second Tuesday of each month.
 Critical security updates are occasionally released outside of the normal Patch Tuesday cycle; these are known as "Out-of-band" releases.
 As far as the integrated Windows Update (WU) function is concerned, Patch Tuesday begins at 10:00 a.m.
-PST.
+Pacific Time.
 Vulnerability information is immediately available in the Security Update Guide.
 The updates show up in Download Center before they are added to WU, and the KB articles are unlocked later.

-Daily updates consist of malware database refreshes for Microsoft Defender and Microsoft Security Essentials, these updates are not part of the normal Patch Tuesday release cycle.
+Daily updates consist of malware database refreshes for Microsoft Defender and Microsoft Security Essentials; these updates are not part of the normal Patch Tuesday release cycle.

 History

-Starting with Windows 98, Microsoft included Windows Update that once installed and executed, would check for patches to Windows and its components, which Microsoft would release intermittently.
+Starting with Windows 98, Microsoft included Windows Update, which once installed and executed would check for patches to Windows and its components, which Microsoft would release intermittently.
 With the release of Microsoft Update, this system also checks for updates for other Microsoft products, such as Microsoft Office, Visual Studio and SQL Server.

 Earlier versions of Windows Update suffered from two problems: